parinithaopsera456/simple-java-calculator-for-unit-tests/README.md

 ![Logo Simple Java Calculator](logo.png)

 ---
+This file was downloaded locally by Bradley Miller using git in Netbeans on 9/29/2024 as part of an assignment for CIS175 Java II for fall semester.
+Additionally the test file was commented out to ensure the program ran without adding the necessary dependenceies for testing, as testing is not the goal of this current assignment.

 This calculator is **simple** with an **easy to use code** to help novices **learn how to create a calculator** program with **`Java`**.